cameron314/concurrentqueue/README.md

 The queue is made up of a collection of sub-queues, one for each producer thread.
 When a consumer wants to dequeue an element, it checks all the sub-queues until it finds one.
 All of this is largely transparent to the user of the queue, however -- it just works<sup>TM</sup>.

+One particular consequence of this design (which seems to be non-intuitive) is that if two producers enqueue at the same time, there is no defined ordering between the elements when they're later dequeued.
+Normally this is fine, because even with a fully linearizable queue there'd be a race between the producer threads and so you couldn't rely on the ordering anyway.
+However, if for some reason you do extra explicit synchronization between the two producer threads yourself, thus defining a total order between enqueue operations, you might expect that the elements would come out in the same total order, which is a guarantee my queue does not offer.
+At that point, though, there semantically aren't really two separate producers, but rather one that happens to be spread across two threads.
+In this case, you can still establish a total ordering with my queue by creating a single producer token, and using that from both threads to enqueue (taking care to synchronize access to the token, of course, but there was already extra syncrhonization involved anyway).
+I expect this use case to be fairly rare, though!

 I've written a more detailed [overview of the internal design][blog], as well as [the full nitty-gritty details of the design][design], on my blog.
 Finally, the